 Auxiliary Heat, Backup Heat, and Emergency Heat: Is There a Difference?

 Many people confuse auxiliary heat, backup heat, and emergency heat.
-There is no real difference between the three, and it references the same components inside your heat pump.
-Auxiliary heat, backup heating, and emergency heat use the same heat strips or gas furnace to supplement the heat pump to heat your home.
+There is no real difference between the three; it references the same components inside your heat pump.
+Auxiliary heat, backup heating, and emergency heat use the same heat strips or gas furnaces to supplement the heat pump to heat your home.

-The difference between Aux heat and Emergency Heat is simple: The emergency heat setting on the thermostat allows you to bypass the heat pump and run off the electric heat strips only.
-Aux heat combines heat strips and the heat pump to heat the house that occurs automatically without you doing anything.
+The difference between Aux Heat and Emergency Heat is simple: The emergency heat setting on the thermostat allows you to bypass the heat pump and run off the electric heat strips only.
+Aux heat combines heat strips and the heat pump to heat the house, which occurs automatically without you doing anything.

 Emergency Heat Explained

 Emergency heat can be turned on when your heat pump is not working or is damaged.
-This setting causes your thermostat and heat system to automatically get heat from your second stage heat source, which may be a furnace or electric heat strip.
-Heat strips are located inside the indoor air handler and heat the air before entering the ductwork to be distributed through the house.
+This setting causes your thermostat and heat system to automatically get heat from your second-stage heat source, which may be a furnace or electric heat strip.
+Heat strips are inside the indoor air handler and heat the air before entering the ductwork to be distributed through the house.

 When emergency heat is used, your heat pump is not.
 Overall, emergency heat is made to warm your house if there is a problem with your heat pump or if it cannot adequately heat your home.